Metrics for Graph Comparison: A Practitioner's Guide: Methods

 In many interesting graph analysis scenarios, the sizes of the graphs to be analyzed are on the order of millions or even billions of vertices.
-For example, the social network defined by Facebook users has over 2 billion vertices as of 2017.
-In scenarios such as these, any algorithm of complexity $\O{n^2}$ will become unfeasible; although in principle it is possible that the constant $M$ would be so small it would make up for the $n^2$ term in the complexity, in practice this is not the case.
-This motivates our requirement that our algorithms be of near-linear complexity.
-Indeed, even for graphs on the scale of $10^5$, quadratic algorithms quickly become unfeasible.
+For example, the social network defined by Facebook users has over 2.3 billion vertices as of 2018.
+In scenarios such as these, any algorithm of complexity $\O{n^2}$ becomes unfeasible; although in principle it is possible that the constant hidden in $\O{}$ would be so small it would make up for the $n^2$ term in the complexity, in practice this is not the case.
+This motivates the requirement that algorithms be of near-linear complexity.
+When the complexity of the distance depends on the graph volume $m$, we assume that the graph is sparse and $m$ is a linear function (up to a logarithmic factor) of the size $n$.

 This challenge motivates the previously stated requirement that all algorithms be of linear or near-linear complexity.
 We say an algorithm is \textbf{linear} if it is $\O{n}$; it is \textbf{near-linear} if it is $\O{n \log a_n }$ where $a_n$ is asymptotically bounded by a polynomial.
-We use the notation $a_n = \O{b_n}$ in the standard way; for a more thorough discussion of algorithmic complexity, including definitions of the $\mathcal{O}$ notation, see \cite{Papadimitriou2003}.
+We use the notation $a_n = \O{b_n}$ in the standard way; for a more thorough discussion of algorithmic complexity, including definitions of the Landau notations, see \cite{Papadimitriou2003}.

-We focus our attention on sparse graphs.
-We define sparsity as an asymptotic property, and so it is only defined on a sequence of graphs.
-However, one can reasonably apply this to empirical graph data which changes over time and thus generates a natural time series which can be tested (roughly, since we are always at finite time) against this definition.
-In particular, let $\{G_i\}_{i=1}^\infty$ be a sequence of graphs, where the size of $G_i$ is $i$ and the number of edges in $G_i$ denoted by $m_i$.
-We say a graph is sparse when the sequence $\{m_i\}_{i=1}^\infty$ is near-linear, in the sense given above.

-Table~\ref{tab:complexity} indicates the algorithmic complexity of each distance measure we compare.
+Table~\ref{tab:complexity} displays the algorithmic complexity of each distance measure we compare.
+We assume that factors such as graph weights and quality of approximation are held constant, leading to simpler expressions here than appear in cited references.
+Spectral distances have equivalent complexity, since they all all amount to performing an eigendecomposition on a symmetric real matrix.
 For \DC and the resistance distance, there are approximate algorithms as well as exact algorithms; we list the complexity of both.
-Although we use the exact versions in our experiments, in practice the approximate version would likely be used if the graphs to be compared are large.
+Although we use the exact versions in the experiments, in practice the approximate version would likely be used if the graphs to be compared are large.